Log in

 Grammar schools

 These are selective schools which will admit children by ability after the children have undertaken a ‘Test’.
-Most of these schools are single sex but some are becoming co-educational especially in the Sixth Form.
-For more details see our page on Selection to grammar schools.
+Some of these schools are single sex but more are becoming co-educational especially in the Sixth Form.
+For more details see our page on 11+ Selection to grammar schools.

 Voluntary aided/Church Schools